Launching an International Aid Agency in India

-A robust comms strategy and fundraising campaign position MSF India as an impactful medical humanitarian aid agency
+A robust comms strategy and fundraising campaign to position MSF India as an impactful medical humanitarian aid agency.

 Doctors Without Borders/Médecins Sans Frontières (MSF) is an independent international medical humanitarian organisation.
 They deliver emergency aid to people affected by armed conflict, epidemics, healthcare exclusion and natural disasters in more than 65 countries.

 Although MSF had been actively providing medical aid in India since 1999, the organisation had not engaged the Indian public to build awareness, raise funds and lead conversations around medical humanitarian aid.
 Junxion was invited to work with MSF India to successfully build its reputation and presence in the country.

 As part of a strategic planning engagement for MSF India, Junxion delivered a workshop for the organisation’s management team to solidify their 2012 strategy and planning.
 Following the workshop, Junxion was commissioned to conceptualise, design and deliver the brand identity for MSF India’s new “Who Cares?” campaign; create a web strategy, design and develop the “Who Cares?” microsite; provide integrated promotional planning (offline and online) for the campaign launch, and provide ongoing counsel and strategy over a two-year period.